 I saw specialists and had tests, but no one had answers.
 A few doctors told me ‘it would get better’ and prescribed physical therapy (PT).
-I did PT every day on my own (I’m an experienced Physical Therapist) but also went to skilled sessions where we tried everything in the book (and things not in the book) trying to find a way to make improvements.
+I did PT every day on my own (I’m an experienced Physical Therapist) but also went to skilled sessions where we tried everything in the book (and some things not in any book) trying to find a way to make improvements.

 I only got worse.

 aims to control symptoms and improve mobility and function.
 While some people on treatment for SPS may maintain reasonable levels of activity, the majority become increasingly disabled over time.
 Treatment options depend on the symptoms and severity in each person and may include:

 Physical therapy and occupational therapy are also an important part of management for SPS and may help with side effects of medications (such as weakness) in addition to symptoms of the disease.